 Ever notice you have a darling plant in your garden each year?
 The best producer or the prettiest flowers or one that just simply surprised you?
-Growing snow pea plants from seed last year ended up being my very favorite experience of all the crops we grew.
+Growing snow peas from seed in our 2020 pandemic garden ended up being my very favorite experience of all the crops we grew.

 Oh, how I loved seeing my youngest daughter excited to snack on a snow pea pod fresh from the plant.

 I loved how excited my oldest daughter was to see new snow pea flowers blossoming each day!

 And, I loved the delicate sweetness of these tender and mild vegetables.
 How great they tase raw, steamed, stir-fried, or sauteed.

 Growing snow peas in the home garden is easy and very rewarding.
 Keep reading to learn how to grow snow peas from seeds.